 How much clearance do you typically need?

-“Clearance should be at least three to four feet, although I have seen some sleeping lofts where you were able to stand up fully,” Padilla says.
+“Clearance should be at least three to four feet, although I have seen some sleeping lofts where you were able to stand up fully,” Disario says.
 There’s no hard and fast rule, but the higher the ceiling height of the sleeping loft, the more desirable the space.

 Shafer and McHale think that having enough space to be able to sit up in bed without hitting your head is great, and being able to walk without having to stoop—even better.